 Use a malware scanner tool to clean out the garbage

 - There are just three buttons for you to be concerned with because that’s all there is to click on!
-First, select the Scan option which scans your drive and lists all the malware or suspicious files in the window below the buttons.
+First, select the Scan option, which scans your drive and lists all the malware or suspicious files in the window below the buttons.

-- When it says all programs have been successfully removed from the computer, you know that your PC is finally free of all malware.
+- When it says all programs have been successfully removed from the computer, you know your PC is finally free of all malware.
 Or at least that’s what we hope.

-Get the Malwarebytes Anti-malware tool
+Get the Malwarebytes Anti-malware tool.

 - Download the Malwarebytes anti-malware tool from this link.
 Once you download the software, double-click on it to open it.

 Wait for the progress bar to complete.
-This tool will look through your memory, file system, setup files and registries.
+This tool will look through your memory, file system, setup files, and registries.

-- It will then show you a list of malicious software that are classified as suspicious under the current virus definition.
-Click on the option in the bottom right corner that says Quarantine Selected.
+- It will then show you a list of malicious software classified as suspicious under the current virus definition.

-- Some of them will be registries that have been loaded in your C drive, which means they might require additional permission or commonly, a reboot for them to be removed entirely from your computer.
+- Some of them will be registries loaded in your C drive, meaning they might require additional permission or, commonly, a reboot to remove them entirely from your computer.

 - Open the file and run it through its paces using the setup wizard.

-If nothing is shown, your design is clear from the above 2 steps, so you can close this window and go back to what you were doing online.
+If nothing is shown, your design is clear from the above two steps, so you can close this window and go back to what you were doing online.

-Select the option for the free trial by clicking on activate free licence option.
+Select the option for the free trial by clicking on the activate free license option.
 This will clear any remaining malware and adware from your system.

 We have revealed three layers of malware removal processes.
 I can almost guarantee that after these three stages.
-Your system will not continue to see the fake national consumer center message.
-Happy browsing mate, cheers!
+Your system will not continue to see the fake National Consumer Center message.
+Happy browsing, mate, cheers!